Venture out for a hike or adventure... these special places await you.

 Capulin Volcano National Monument about 12 miles from The Mandala Center offers spectacular views and a mile hike around the rim (or down into the center of the volcano itself!)

-Sierra Grande, an extinct shield volcano, upon which The Mandala Center was built, offers lots of room for exploring and hiking. (visit our blog for more information about volcanos)
+Sierra Grande, an extinct shield volcano, upon which The Mandala Center was built, offers lots of room for exploring and hiking.

 The Town of Folsom, about 15 minutes away, has historic landmarks, the Folsom Museum and an amazing history.